glynjackson/ec2-deploy/README.rst

 Key Features

 * Create EC2 instances based on server template.
-* Creates environment variables for different instances staging/production for use in your Python or Django Project.
+* Creates environment variables for different instances staging/production for use in your project.
-* Deploy your codebase across multiple servers with just one command!
+* Deploys your codebase across multiple servers.

 Installation Steps
 ------------------

-Your project must have a ``requirements.txt`` file even if you don't have any.
+Your project must have a ``requirements.txt`` file even if you don't have any!

 Your project must be using ``Git`` with a ``master`` and ``develop`` branch.
 Master is used for release to production where develop is used for your staging server.